 Glaucoma is an eye disease in which the pressure inside the eye increases.
 This increase in pressure can damage the optic nerve, leading to vision loss.
 Glaucoma is more common in dogs with light-coloured eyes, such as blue eyes, because they have less pigment in their eyes and are therefore more sensitive to increased pressure.

-The conjunctiva is a mucous membrane that lines the inside of the eyelids and covers the front of the eyeball.
+The conjunctiva is a mucous membrane that lines the eyelids’ inside and covers the eyeball’s front.
 Conjunctivitis is an inflammation of the conjunctiva.
 It can be caused by various factors, such as allergies, irritants, or infection.
 Symptoms include redness, swelling, itching, and discharge from the eyes.

 A viral or bacterial infection usually causes the condition.
 It results in inflammation of the conjunctiva – the thin membrane that lines the inside of the eyelid and covers the white part of the eye.
 Conjunctivitis can be treated with antibiotics if it is bacterial in origin or with over-the-counter antihistamines and eye drops if it is viral.